joshphillis/azure-enterprise-landing-zone/README.md

 This repository deploys the shared enterprise landing zone that all downstream workloads depend on.
 It provides the core network, Bastion access, and remote state backend used by the VM workload stack.

-📸 Screenshots available in:
+📸 Screenshots available in `/architecture/screenshots`
-`/architecture/screenshots`

 ---